Tips and steps for launching and marketing your community.

 You’ve built a fantastic, informative app, full of great content - now to fill it full of excited users (and paying subscribers, if you have chosen that option).
 However good your app is, don’t assume users are going to find it for themselves.
 Marketing your app is the key to community growth and increasing app downloads.

-We recommend reading this detailed guidance, but also recognize that some hosts have very limited time, so here is a simple checklist with minimum recommended marketing tasks you should do when launching your app.
+We recommend reading this detailed guidance, but we also recognise that some hosts have very limited time, so here is a simple checklist with minimum recommended marketing tasks you should do when launching your app.

 Don't forget tracking